 Individual tax residents of Cyprus are taxed on the basis of their income deriving from sources within and outside of Cyprus.
 An individual who is not a tax resident in Cyprus is taxed on income arising only from sources within Cyprus.
 An individual may qualify as a tax resident of Cyprus if he spends more than 183 days per annum in Cyprus.
-However, the concept of Non- Domicile, applicable from 1st of January 2017, to enjoy the status of a Cyprus Tax Resident without residing in Cyprus for 183 days, provided the following criteria are met:
+However, the concept of Non- Domicile, applicable from 1st of January 2017, to enjoy the status of a Cyprus Tax Resident without residing in Cyprus for 183 days, provided certain criteria are met.